 Their ventures are doomed to failure because they do not attack the root of the evil.
 They try to keep prices low while firmly committed to a policy of increasing the quantity of money that must necessarily make them soar.

-With no sense of irony, politicians frequently champion expensive and wasteful policies and programs, without a moment’s consideration to how their own policies and programs could be harming those they seek to help.
+With no sense of irony, politicians frequently champion expensive and wasteful policies and programs, without a moment’s consideration of how their policies and programs could be harming those they seek to help.

 The answer to price inflation isn’t subsidies, or bailouts, or price controls.
 To attack the root of the evil, sound money must mend a broken monetary system.